 3. The geographical origin of applicant is limited to EU Member States or countries associated to Horizon Europe.
 4. Organisations will not be eligible to receive funding until they have acceded to the new Horizon Europe legal framework and are eligible to receive EIT-funding as grant recipients.
 Individuals cannot apply for funding under this call.
 5. Training module must be need- and data-driven, evidence-based and relevant to target audiences.
 Demonstration of robust educational design is expected through instructional design best practices and evaluation / outcome measurement framework defined from the outset.
 6. Consortia should ensure the relevant GDPR requirements are covered to allow for such.
-7. Target audiences must be precisely defined 8.Proposals must commit to multi-annual delivery of the implemented training programme for up to 3 years 9.
-Training module will be hosted and delivered on the EIT Health Academy Platform Participants registration will be done on the EIT Health Academy Platform.
+7. Target audiences must be precisely defined 8.Proposals must commit to multi-annual delivery of the implemented training programme for up to 3 years 9.Training module will be hosted and delivered on the EIT Health Academy Platform At short proposal stage: At least two entities must be involved.
+Any entity (whether EIT Health member or not) may apply Standardised data Participants registration will be done on the EIT Health Academy Platform.
 Access to participants' data will be shared (registration, evaluation, outcomes measures).
-Intellectual Property is owned by the consortium Outcome measurement framework must be defined to ensure the training has measurable outcomes.
+Intellectual Property Intellectual Property is owned by the consortium Mandatory Evaluation of activity Outcome measurement framework must be defined to ensure the training has measurable outcomes.
 Outcome measurement data will be collected on the EIT Health Academy Platform and shared with the consortium.
-EIT Health Certificates of Completion must be issued to eligible participants via the EIT Health Academy Platform.
-Revenue sharing model: 30% to consortium / 70% to EIT Health ecosystem EITHE08.1: Participants in (non-degree) education and training (including EIT RIS)
+EIT Health Certificate of completion EIT Health Certificates of Completion must be issued to eligible participants via the EIT Health Academy Platform.
+Financial return to EIT Health Revenue sharing model: 30% to consortium / 70% to EIT Health ecosystem

-Sustainability The consortium must outline a well-defined sustainability strategy for continuing the training module beyond EIT Health funding.
+KPIs (Mandatory) EITHE08.1: Participants in (non-degree) education and training (including EIT RIS) Sustainability The consortium must outline a well-defined sustainability strategy for continuing the training module beyond EIT Health funding.
 After the grant period, it is expected that the consortium will continue the training programme and, if agreed, can extend the collaboration with EIT Health by applying to the Recognition Programme (type B) which allows the programme to remain in the portfolio and benefit from EIT Health services.
 In return Recognised programmes will continue to share their KPIs with EIT Health.
 Marketing EIT Health will lead the marketing of the programme, ensuring its visibility through the relevant channels, so the recruitment of the yearly targets is successful.
 The programme will follow the general communication and marketing guidelines of EIT Health.
 Activity lead and the consortium are not allowed to market their training modules using their own communications channels such as websites.
 Recruitment of participants The programme must enrol a minimum of 1600 learners by 2025.
 All learners will be invited to join the EIT Health Alumni Community.
 Monitoring EIT Health Project Management Office (PMO) will conduct a mandatory monitoring meeting per year.
 Mid-term review: once per year connected to deadline of critical milestone of the project.